DataProvider in TestNG (with Examples)

 @DataProvider Annotation in TestNG

-TestNG provides an annotation called a @DataProvider to use the DataProvider feature in our tests.
-This annotation is declared with a method in our test class which can then be called on test methods.
+TestNG provides an annotation called a @DataProvider to use the DataProvider feature in the tests.
+This annotation is declared with a method in the test class which can then be called on test methods.

 @DataProvider annotation can take an attribute “name” called dataProvider in the Test annotation.
 It has the following general syntax/form to use.